 Gollum also appears in Mirkwood, where you have to rescue him from being captured by an Orc-band.
 You are supposed to capture him yourself, but he makes a break for it while you are busy dueling the orc chieftain.

 Easy Exp: At low levels, characters can level up easily just by crafting.
 They never have to fight or even leave safe areas.
-This assumes access to crafting resources of course.
-Since the XP given by crafting does not scale, the effect is negligible at higher levels.
+This assumes access to crafting resources.
+Since the XP given by crafting does not scale (much; crafting level 90 items does give about twice the XP that crafting level 30 items does; but the XP required to go from level 90 to 91 is over 30x that required to go from 30 to 31), the effect is negligible at higher levels.

 Elves Versus Dwarves: Somewhat subverted.
 While the tension between the two races is shown at various points (especially in the elf/dwarf starter zone), you will often end up uniting the two races against a common foe.
 The elves of Lórien, as an example, are quick to help the dwarves within Moria, and their attack against Dol Guldur was partially motivated by one of the dwarves being taken captive, and imprisoned there.

-Lore-masters (Fire and Light are the big ones, with a bit of Frost and Lightning)
+Lore-masters (Fire, lightning and Light are the big ones, with a bit of Frost)

 Minstrels have a few powers activated by War-Speech that use light to damage the enemy.